 In such a situation, TRAMES will attempt to become the connecting footpath which allows free movement of thought between East and West.
 It is also a footpath towards a more open and free society as well as a mirror reflecting the social processes leading to such a society.

-To ensure this quality, the manuscripts submitted to TRAMES will be refereed each by two anonymous referees from the relevant field of study.
+The manuscripts submitted to TRAMES will be double blind refereed each by two anonymous referees from the relevant field of study.
 The only criteria for acceptance of papers will be the originality of ideas, the weight of the arguments, and the clarity of the presentation.
 The main principle of the editorial policy will be open-mindedness and tolerance for the heterogeneity of ideas.

 As TRAMES will publish papers from a wide range of the humanities and social sciences, authors should take into account that the potential reader is not equally well acquainted with the details of all topics covered.
 While not intending to make any concessions from learning, the editorial board will give its preference to papers with a broader theoretical attitude and an interdisciplinary approach.
-TRAMES will also welcome one review article per issue featuring the great names or events in the humanities and social sciences.
-Each issue will also contain several longer book reviews covering recent books, especially if published in or about the region.
 In addition, TRAMES will be open to guest editors for occasional special issues which concentrate on particular topics or schools of thought.